ACM-VIT/Acm-Internal-Discord-Bot/README.md

 The overview starts here.
 Random text about the project, motive, how, what, why etc.

 ---

+## Why is this thing named Tom ?

+great question, its because the web team has a collective creative iq of -3.2.
+I don't care if your the akka from the canteen mess, if your submiting a pr for a name change i ll approve it

 ## Setup for development [Important]